Silvretta Montafon, Austria: Family Ski Guide

 Beginner Areas

-On the Hochjoch side in Schruns, the Monti Lux Kinderland sits right at the base with magic carpets and a gently graded circuit.
-Over in Silvretta Nova, Bella Bambini offers its own magic carpet area with an indoor warming space and all-day childminding for kids from age 4.
+On the Hochjoch side, Monti Lux Kinderland sits at the base with magic carpets and a gently graded circuit.
+Over in Silvretta Nova, Bella Bambini offers its own magic carpet area with indoor warming space and all-day childminding from age 4.

-Your child will actually want to go back to ski school the next day.
-Skischule Schruns pulls a 4.9 rating across nearly 200 reviews on CheckYeti, taking kids from age 4 in group lessons capped at 6 to 8 per class (smaller than many Austrian resorts manage).
+Skischule Schruns pulls a 4.9 rating across nearly 200 reviews on CheckYeti, taking kids from age 4 in groups capped at 6 to 8 (smaller than many Austrian resorts).
+Group lessons start at EUR 60 per day for 3 hours, private lessons EUR 111 per hour.
+The SiMo Gagla Club in Schruns provides non-ski childcare from age 3.

 Trail Map